 Substrate Protection.
 Nifedipine, a substrate of CYP3A, was used to evaluate substrate protection against the enzyme inactivation induced by ICT.
-Around 47% of CYP3A activity remained after 30-minute incubation with ICT alone (50 μ M) at 37°C. However, in parallel, the remaining CYP3A activity was found to be about 80% in the
+Around 47% of CYP3A activity remained after 30 min incubation with ICT alone (50 μM) at 37 °C. However, in parallel, the remaining CYP3A activity was found to be about 80% in the microsomal incubation fortified with nifedipine (Figure 3).
+Clearly, nifedipine slowed down the CYP3A inactivation caused by ICT, indicating that bioactivation of ICT occurred in the active site of CYP3A.